helmethair-co/keydrop-go/README.md

 ` $ make keydropgo-ios-simulator`

 This will build an iOS framework, called `Keydropgo.framework` in the `build/bin/keydropgo-ios-9.3-framework` directory.
 You can copy this directory to your iOS project.
-At the moment this only work in the simulator.
+At the moment this will only work in the simulator.